josemarichal/josemarichal.github.io/_projects/9_project.md

 ---
 layout: page
-title: project 9
+title: Synthetic Politics
-description: another project with an image 🎉
+description: How do we govern a world that is increasingly artificial?
 img: assets/img/6.jpg
 importance: 4
 category: fun